NavMeshBakeProfile

 • Max Concurrent Bakes – upper bound for parallel jobs.

-• Min Seconds Between Bakes / Surface – per (surface, agent) throttle; in combined mode this acts per-agent globally.
+• Min Seconds Between Bakes / Surface – per-surface throttle.
+In combined mode, applies globally per-agent.

 Source Collection